-The High Desert Corridor project would involve the construction of a new multimodal link between SR 14 in Los Angeles County and SR 18 in San Bernardino County.
+The High Desert Corridor project would involve the construction of a new high-speed rail link between SR 14 in Los Angeles County and SR 18 in San Bernardino County.
 This project would connect some of the fastest-growing residential, commercial, and industrial areas in Southern California, including the cities of Palmdale, Lancaster, Adelanto, and Victorville, and the town of Apple Valley.
 Projections show that there will be significant growth in the High Desert Corridor area in the future.

 In 2012, the project was amended to include a multipurpose corridor to accommodate a highway, energy production and/or transmission facilities, and an HSR feeder service line.
-The Final Environmental Impact Report/ Environmental Impact Statement and Section 4(f) (De Minimis Findings) considered the HSR feeder service options and identified feasible rail connections to the Palmdale TC and the proposed Brightline West station in Victorville (Caltrans 2016).
+The Caltrans Final Environmental Impact Report/ Environmental Impact Statement and Section 4(f) (De Minimis Findings) considered the HSR feeder service options and identified feasible rail connections to the Palmdale TC and the proposed Brightline West station in Victorville (Caltrans 2016).
+In 2020, Caltrans adopted the No Build Alternative for the highway element of the project (Kosinski 2020).
+Subsequent to Caltrans' decision, the High Desert Corridor Joint Powers Agency (HDC JPA) has become the project sponsor for the HSR feeder service (high-speed rail).

 This project would create the potential to connect the San Francisco, Central Valley, Los Angeles, Las Vegas, and San Diego regions through an HSR system.
-The HSR feeder service may be interoperable between Brightline West and the California HSR System (potentially offering a oneseat HSR trip between Las Vegas and Los Angeles).
-The High Desert Corridor Joint Powers Authority is currently working with FRA and Caltrans on completing a Record of Decision for the HSR feeder service component of the project.
+The HSR feeder service may be interoperable between Brightline West and the California HSR System (potentially offering a one-seat HSR trip between Las Vegas and Los Angeles).
+FRA is currently determining whether a supplemental NEPA document is warranted or whether a ROD can be issued.